hedyhli/dotfiles/README.md

 These are the setup I have on almost all machines I work in, and because I work on many [tildes](https://tildeverse.org), I make this set of configuration as cross-platform as possible.

-I also try to use `$HOME` or `~` in place of `/home/name` because on Mac it's `/Users/name` and my username is not always the same.
-This also aids portability for others looking to reference my config.

 Used on (aka loosely tested on):
 - MacOS